devsu/loopback-setup-remote-methods-mixin/README.md

 #### Add using a method that provides the definition

 There are some cases that you might want to call a method to return the definition.
 This happens for example if one of the properties is calculated.
-In this case, you might want to just add the method name.
+In this case, you can just add the method name that provides the definition.

 ```json
   "mixins": {